 If you are not used to carrying your gear on your back, you will want to take it easy here as your body adjusts to the extra weight.

 After the first mile or so, the rest of the hike will feel fairly level.
 It follows a dry river bed down to Supai village.
 The village has some food options, public toilets, and a couple of stores for supplies.
-It’s also here where you will check in and get your permit.
 There are large signs to point you in the right direction.

 After Supai Village, the trail drops down a bit more until you reach Havasu Falls and the camping area.
 Here are some photos of the hike to give you some idea of what it is like.